Technological unemployment: Artificial intelligence

 Oracle CEO Mark Hurd predicted that AI "will actually create more jobs, not less jobs" as humans will be needed to manage AI systems.

 Martin Ford argues that many jobs are routine, repetitive and (to an AI) predictable; Ford warns that these jobs may be automated in the next couple of decades, and that many of the new jobs may not be "accessible to people with average capability", even with retraining.

 Certain digital technologies are predicted to result in more job losses than others.
 For example, in recent years, the adoption of modern robotics has led to net employment growth.
 However, many businesses anticipate that automation, or employing robots would result in job losses in the future.
 This is especially true for companies in Central and Eastern Europe.

 Other digital technologies, such as platforms or big data, are projected to have a more neutral impact on employment.

+Entry-level job offers in the U.S. and U.K. have dropped by 33%.
+Unemployment among university graduates hit a record high, reaching higher than the general unemployment rate for the first time.
+In the US, the unemployment rate for college graduates was about 5.8% in 2025, a jump of about 30% since 2022.
+In a survey of more than 850 business leaders across the UK, US, France, Germany, Australia, China and Japan, 41% of bosses reported that AI was allowing them to cut staffing at their firms.
+In Australia 49% of larger firms and 37% of Small and Medium Enterprises have cut roles as a result of AI.

+In 2024, rightwing think tank American Enterprise Institute argued that the jobpocalypse did not exist.

 Issues within the debates

 Long-term effects on employment

 There are more sectors losing jobs than creating jobs.
 And the general-purpose aspect of software technology means that even the industries and jobs that it creates are not forever.